 Employees of large pharmaceutical companies can sometimes find themselves at odds with their employers.
 The two most common issues faced by these employees involve gender-based discrimination and the refusal to follow a directive that is ethically questionable or downright unlawful.

-Many pharmaceutical employees dealing with these issues are very accomplished and well-paid with significant benefits packages.
+Many pharmaceutical employees dealing with Big Pharma issues are very accomplished and well-paid with significant benefits packages.
 In other words, they have a lot to lose.
 Workplace discrimination and unethical or illegal behavior are highly complex matters, especially when high-powered pharmaceutical companies are involved.

 Employees would be well-served to secure the services of an experienced law firm that can help them preserve their reputation, career, and financial compensation and, if necessary, seek compensation for damages.